Localized Chiral Magnetic Effect in equilibrium QCD

 After this cross-check, we continue by turning on color interactions and analyzing the results in full \gls{qcd}.
-We take into account both connected and disconnected contributions to the CME correlator, see \app{app:valence}.
+We take into account both connected and disconnected contributions to the CME correlator.
 In Fig.~\ref{fig:local_cme_corr_lattice}, we show $G(x_1)$ as a function of $x_1$ for different lattice spacings and a weak magnetic field with profile width $\epsilon\approx0.6\textmd{ fm}$.
 The figure shows that in this background, the \gls{cme} correlator develops a non-trivial spatial structure, with the current flowing in opposite directions in the center ($x_1\approx0$) and towards the edges ($|x_1|\gtrsim\epsilon$).
+While the physical magnetic fields slightly vary for fixed $N_b$ for the different ensembles, it is clear that the qualitative behavior persists across different lattice spacings.
 This behavior is similar to what we observed in the free case (see \app{app:results_free_fermions}).
 The current profile integrates to zero, implying that the global \gls{cme} conductivity vanishes in equilibrium \gls{qcd}, in agreement with our earlier findings~\cite{Brandt:2024wlw}.
+We stress that our observable depends implicitly on the magnetic field profile.